lightme-fan/photgraph-gallery/README.md

 ## Features
 - Landing page where a list of galleries are displayed
-- Swiped photos by clicking left and right arrow icons or horizontaly scroolling.
+- Swiped photos by horizontaly scroolling.

 ## Getting started
 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line: